mse150s20/p2-kinetics/README.md

 Healthy: This is how many healthy, uninfected people there are in Idaho.

-Infected: This is the number of COVID-19 positive people there are in Idaho.
+Infected: This is the number of documented COVID-19 positive people there are in Idaho.

 Recovered: This is the number of people who have recovered from a COVID-19 infection.